A university “that supports research careers”

 Created in 2008 by the European Commission, the “HR Excellence in Research” label recognizes institutions that implement the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C), two documents produced by the European Commission to harmonize research practices across the European Research Area.
 “This label recognizes the University’s commitment to improving working conditions for researchers, promoting researcher mobility within the European Research Area, and providing better career support,” explains Nathalie Modjeska.

-“It helps secure the European funding that has been obtained and can also make it easier to obtain such funding, since, given equal scores, a proposal submitted in response to a European call for projects by an accredited institution will be given priority,” she continues .
-Finally, a benefit for the University of Montpellier, whose job postings published on the Euraxess platform enjoy the advantages associated with this label, namely greater visibility and automatic, free publication on the Nature and Science journals’ portal .
+“It helps secure the European funding that has been obtained and can also make it easier to obtain such funding, since—given equal scores—a proposal submitted in response to a European call for projects by an institution with this label will be given priority,” she continues .
+Finally, this is a benefit for the University of Montpellier, whose job postings published on the Euraxess platform enjoy the advantages associated with this label—namely, greater visibility and automatic, free publication on the Nature and Science journals’ portal .

 Operational and Strategic Groups

-Mobility, funding, visibility, attractiveness… All of which served to motivate the teams as they prepared for the second phase of the evaluation: an on-site audit scheduled for last June.
-While health and safety concerns prevented an in-person meeting, the audit did take place, and the three international experts met with the HRS4R project stakeholders via video conference.
-First, the strategic group delegation, composed of Vice Presidents Jacques Mercier and François Pierrot, Vice President Agnès Fichard-Carroll, and former Director General of Services Romain Jacquet.
+Mobility, funding, visibility, appeal… All of which served to motivate the teams as they prepared for the second phase of the evaluation: an on-site audit scheduled for last June.
+While health and safety restrictions prevented an in-person meeting, the audit did take place, and the three international experts met with the HRS4R project stakeholders via video conference.
+First up was the strategic group’s delegation, composed of Vice Presidents Jacques Mercier and François Pierrot, Vice President Agnès Fichard-Carroll, and former Director General of Services Romain Jacquet.

-Next, the operational group, composed of five of the thirteen departments involved in the project, namely: the DRI, the DRH, the DIPA, the DRED, and the MUSE Foundation.
-Then, the four researcher representatives, as “each of them represented a category of researcher as defined by Europe: a doctoral student for category R1, a postdoctoral researcher for category R2, a lecturer for R3, and a professor for category R4.“ Europe pays extremely close attention to researchers’ working conditions, starting from the doctoral level,” explains Nathalie Modjeska, who was therefore the last member of the project team to be audited, along with her project assistant Paloma Hughes.
+Next was the operational group, composed of five of the thirteen departments involved in the project, namely: the DRI, the DRH, the DIPA, the DRED, and the MUSE Foundation.
+Next were the four researcher representatives, as “each of them represented a category of researcher as defined by the European Union: a doctoral student for category R1, a postdoctoral researcher for category R2, an associate professor for category R3, and a full professor for category R4.“ Europe pays extremely close attention to researchers’ working conditions, starting from the doctoral level,” explains Nathalie Modjeska, who was therefore the last member of the project team to be audited, along with her project assistant, Paloma Hughes.

 "Excellent feedback"